fabiospampinato/vscode-todo-plus/README.md

   "todo.statistics.statusbar.command": "", // Command to execute on click
   "todo.statistics.statusbar.priority": -1, // The priority of this item.
 Higher value means the item should be shown more to the left
-  "todo.statistics.statusbar.text": "$(check) [finished]/[all] ([percentage]%)", // Template used for rendering the text "todo.statistics.statusbar.tooltip": "[pending] Pending - [done] Done - [cancelled] Cancelled", // Template used for rendering the tooltip
+  "todo.statistics.statusbar.text": "$(check) [finished]/[all] ([percentage]%)", // Template used for rendering the text "todo.statistics.statusbar.done": "", // Template used for rendering the text when project is done "todo.statistics.statusbar.tooltip": "[pending] Pending - [done] Done - [cancelled] Cancelled", // Template used for rendering the tooltip
   "todo.embedded.regex": "(?:<!-- *)?(?:#|//|/\\*+|<!--|--|\\* @|\\{!|\\{\\{!--|\\{\\{!) *(TODO|FIXME|FIX|BUG|UGLY|HACK|NOTE|IDEA|REVIEW|DEBUG|OPTIMIZE)(?:\\s*\\([^)]+\\))?:?(?!\\w)(?: *-->| *\\*/| *!}| *--}}| *}}|(?= *(?:[^:]//|/\\*+|<!--|@|--|\\{!|\\{\\{!--|\\{\\{!))|((?: +[^\\n@]*?)(?= *(?:[^:]//|/\\*+|<!--|@|--(?!>)|\\{!|\\{\\{!--|\\{\\{!))|(?: +[^@\\n]+)?))", // Regex used for finding embedded todos, requires double escaping
   "todo.embedded.regexFlags": "gi", // Regex flags to use